pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > it.
 The meaning of life is to give your gift away.”
 > <br/>-- <cite>David Viscott</cite>

-> • Stupidity: You think you know everything, without questioning.<br/>
+> Stupidity: You think you know everything, without questioning.
+Intelligence:
-> • Intelligence: You question everything you think you know.
+> You question everything you think you know.
 > <br/>-- <cite>Richard Feynman</cite>

 > The person who says it cannot be done should not interrupt the person doing